The History of Philosophy: From Ancient Greece to Modern Times

 Epicurus (341 BCE – 270 BCE) was a Greek philosopher who founded the school of Epicureanism.
 Epicurus taught that the goal of life was to achieve happiness, which he believed could be achieved by living a life of pleasure and avoiding pain.

-See also The Philosophy of Time: Examining the Concept of Past
+See also The Philosophy of Peace: Analyzing the Ethics and Significance of Peace in Contemporary Society

 Zeno of Citium (336 BCE – 264 BCE) was a Greek philosopher who founded the school of Stoicism.
 Stoicism is a philosophy that teaches that one should be content with what they have and not let external events affect their happiness.